 - 1. Advance the discipline of nursing through the generation of new knowledge and theory. - 2.
-Demonstrate excellence as a clinical researcher in the health sciences in a focal area of nursing. - Synthesize theories from natural and/or behavioral sciences for application to a specified area of nursing. - 4.
-Advance clinical practice through research utilization. - 5.
-Assume nurse scientist roles within academic health centers and other interdisciplinary health sciences and education centers.
+Demonstrate excellence as a clinical researcher in the health sciences in a focal area of nursing. - 3.
+Synthesize theories from natural and/or behavioral sciences for application to a specified area of nursing. - 4.
+Advance clinical practice through research utilization. - Assume nurse scientist roles within academic health centers and other interdisciplinary health sciences and education centers.

-6. Explore the value and knowledge components of philosophical and ethical dimencal and eth cal dimensions of issues confronting health care and nursing.
+6. Explore the value and knowledge components of

+philosophical and ethical dimensions of issues confronting health care and nursing.